-Avgi Lilli (Bulgaria, 1980) is a Greek-Cypriot poet and a script writer who is based in Nicosia, Cyprus.
+Avgi Lilli is a Greek-Cypriot poet and a script writer who is based in Nicosia, Cyprus.

 She is also interested in the multidisciplinary aspects of poetry and its interaction with visual and performance art.
 As a poet she focuses on the deconstruction (“distillation”) of language and meaning.
 Her poetry has been characterised as a refreshing feminist poetics of fragmentation.

-She has written dramatic monologues for the stage and co-written scripts for short film productions [TRNZT (2019) written with Marios Prsaras, post-production; Drained (2019) written with Anna Fotiadou, pre-production].
+She has written dramatic monologues for the stage and co-written scripts for short film productions [The Call (2020) written with Marios Prsaras; Drained (2020) written with Anna Fotiadou].

 She studied Classics and Modern Greek Philology and holds a PhD in Modern Greek Philology (University of Athens, 2017).
 Her thesis focuses on the work of Modern Greek postwar novelist Alexandros Kotzias (1926-1992).
 Her main academic interests lie on intertextuality in Modern Greek and contemporary Greek poetry, Ancient Greek mythology and its contemporary perception, as well as the Modern Greek post-war novel and its polyphonic genre.